JaminB/free-ssl-proxies/README.md

 #### Random

-You can get a random proxy selected from the fastest proxies if profiling has been done
+You can get a random proxy selected from the fastest proxies if profiling has been done.
+If profiling has not been done then we will pick from the entire pool of available proxies.

 ```
 proxy = proxies.random()